eapearce/shopping_list/docs/product/products_get_parameter.md

 ---
 layout: page
 ---
-# Get a list of all products
+# Get a product by parameter

 Returns an array filtered by the designated parameter of all [products](products.md) objects in the Reoccurring Shopping service.
 You can filter the product list by the following parameters: